aspose-total/Aspose.Total-Products/total/en/python-net/conversion/wordml-to-potm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert WordML to POTM?</h2>

+WordML is a markup language used to represent the content of a Microsoft Word document.
+It is an XML-based format that is used to store and transport documents.
+It is a great way to store documents in a structured format, but it is not suitable for presentation purposes.
+POTM, on the other hand, is a presentation format used by Microsoft PowerPoint.
+It is a great way to create presentations with animations, transitions, and other effects.
+Therefore, it is necessary to convert WordML to POTM in order to create a presentation from a Word document.

+<h2>How Aspose.Total helps for WordML to POTM Conversion?</h2>
-For a Python developer, who is trying to add a WORDML to POTM conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert WORDML file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into Presentation as a POTM format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats.
+It helps Python developers to automate the conversion process from WordML to POTM.
+The conversion process is mainly in two steps.
+Firstly, use Aspose.Words for Python via .NET API to convert the WordML file to PDF.
+After that, use PowerPoint Python API Aspose.Slides for Python via .NET to save the created PDF into Presentation as a POTM format.

+Aspose.Words for Python via .NET API is a powerful Word processing API that helps developers to create, read, modify, and convert Word documents without any Microsoft Office or Microsoft Word installation.
+It supports a wide range of features such as document creation, document manipulation, document conversion, and document rendering.
+It also supports a wide range of file formats such as DOC, DOCX, ODT, RTF, HTML, and PDF.

+Aspose.Slides for Python via .NET API is a powerful PowerPoint API that helps developers to create, read, modify, and convert PowerPoint presentations without any Microsoft Office or Microsoft PowerPoint installation.
+It supports a wide range of features such as presentation creation, presentation manipulation, presentation conversion, and presentation rendering.
+It also supports a wide range of file formats such as PPT, PPTX, ODP, PDF, and HTML.

+Therefore, Aspose.Total for Python via .NET API is a great tool for Python developers who are trying to add a WordML to POTM conversion feature within their application.
+It helps them to automate the conversion process from WordML to POTM with ease.

 {{% /blocks/products/pf/feature-page-summary %}}